Nobel Prize Day

 - Of the prizes given between 1901 and 2020, 114 have been in Physics, 112 in Chemistry, 111 in Medicine, 113 in Literature, 101 in Peace, and 52 in Economic Sciences.

-- In 1916, 1931, 1934, 1940, 1941, and 1942, no Nobel Prizes for Physics were awarded.
+- In 1916, 1931, 1934, 1940, 1941, and 1942, no Nobel Prizes in Physics were awarded.

 - The youngest Nobel Laureates were Malala Yousafzai in Peace (2014) and Lawrence Bragg in Physics in 1915.
-Malala was 17-years old and Bragg was 25-years old.
+Malala was 17 years old and Bragg was 25 years old.

-- Up until 2020, 57 Nobel Prizes have been awarded to women.
+- As of 2020, 57 Nobel Prizes have been awarded to women.

 - Jean-Paul Sartre declined the Nobel Prize in Literature in 1964.